 Hodam’s book collection contained titles pertaining to vocal pedagogy and composer biography.
 There were also books about foreign languages and instruction, as well as other miscellaneous materials.
 This finding aid is a guide to those language books and additional materials.

-Access to the Helen Hodam Collection is by appointment through the Archivist or Director of Libraries.
+Access to the Helen Hodam Collection is by appointment through the Archivist.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish is through the Director of Libraries.
 This collection should be cited as the Helen Hodam Collection, New England Conservatory Archives.
 Boston, MA.